Ziedny28/Ziedny28/README.md

-- 👋 Hi, I’m @Ziedny28
+- 👋 Hi, I’m Ziedny
-- 👀 I’m interested in idk can't tell  ...
+- 👀 I’m interested in learning game development and web development
-- 🌱 I’m currently learning java c# ...
+- 🌱 I’m currently learning unity and laravel
-- 💞️ I’m looking to collaborate on project? ...
+- 💞️
-- 📫 How to reach me idk ...
+- 📫

 <!---
 Ziedny28/Ziedny28 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.